xwiki-contrib/cristal/editors/blocknote-react/etc/cristal-editors-blocknote-react.api.md

     openParamsEditor(macro: MacroWithUnknownParamsType, params: UnknownMacroParamsType, update: (newProps: UnknownMacroParamsType) => void): void;
 };

-// Warning: (ae-forgotten-export) The symbol "BlockNoteConcreteMacro" needs to be exported by the entry point index.d.ts
+// Warning: (ae-incompatible-release-tags) The symbol "createBlockNoteSchema" is marked as @beta, but its signature references "BlockNoteConcreteMacro" which is marked as @internal
 //
 // @beta
 export function createBlockNoteSchema(macros: BlockNoteConcreteMacro[]): BlockNoteSchema<BlockSchemaFromSpecs<    {